Sheridan Wyoming

 Lights going on and off have been attributed to the efforts of the staff.
 “In order to dissuade the improperly curious, staff used light timers to simulate someone being in the building.”

-Two claims made by visitors; the self-rocking chairs, and the books falling out of the bookshelves, have been questioned in this page because the staff has never experienced these occurrences.
+Two claims made by visitors; the self-rocking chairs, and the books falling out of the bookshelves, have been questioned on the website page because the staff have never experienced these occurrences.

 It could very well be that the spirits who may reside here don’t want to get in the way of the staff, and don’t do anything in front of them to draw attention to themselves.
 They are thrilled that the living restored their home!
 They are enjoying their home or place of employment; perhaps visiting their old valuables in this world.

-Their explanation for the dogs not wanting to go down the stairs to the basement area, was because dogs see a dark stairway as a black hole.
+Their explanation for the dogs not wanting to go down the stairs to the basement area is that dogs see a dark stairway as a black hole.
 This dog handler’s explanation may be true.
 What is also true is that animals can sense and see spirits and react to them.
-Many paranormal investigators bring a dog on investigations.
+Many paranormal investigators bring dogs on investigations.

 LOCATION